jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 - Any other comments that you might have.

-As with the one-month feedback form, the [one-year feedback form](/one-year-feedback) can be completed by you or by an Energy Tracer on your behalf.
+As with the one-month feedback form, the [one-year feedback form](/one-year-feedback) can be completed by you or by a surveyor on your behalf.

 <a class="anchor" name="subsequently"></a>